This

 A film worth viewing:

-aspirations.
-With his first directorial debut, Debajit bears the
+teas, hopes and aspirations.
+With his first directorial debut, Debajit

 Bodo video Anjaalee:

-dance sequences wearing Dakhana, the traditional costume of Bodo women -
+Dakhana, the traditional costume of Bodo women - which are the

-which are the highlights of the album.
-The Bodo songs by Zubeen Garg,
+highlights of the album.
+The Bodo songs by Zubeen Garg, Bijoy Bhuyan,

-Bijoy Bhuyan, Sulekha Basumatary and Menaka have added colour to the
+Sulekha Basumatary and Menaka have added colour to the album.
+Debananda

-album.
-Debananda Neog has beautifully done the photography in the scenic
+Neog has beautifully done the photography in the scenic out door

-out door locations of Pabitra Reserve and other places.
-The cast in the
+locations of Pabitra Reserve and other places.
+The cast in the alblum

-alblum include Ravi Sarma, Hemanga Roychowdhury, Harendra Arnab, Hiranya
+include Ravi Sarma, Hemanga Roychowdhury, Harendra Arnab, Hiranya Kumar

-Kumar Bodo, Bijumoni, Kabita, Jirima, Rashmi, Ranjita, Bijoya, Daisy,
+Bodo, Bijumoni, Kabita, Jirima, Rashmi, Ranjita, Bijoya, Daisy, Dwipen

 impressive.
 Anjaalee, produced by Hiranya Kumar Bodo and harendra Arnab